MING-DA 80W PP with 845

 This is OK because it is safely less than 6.6mAdc of idle Ia.

-about 4mAdc in each 300B and it was
+about 4mAdc in each 300B and it was the first stage to clip, and

-pots having little effect.
+little effect.
 The low Iadc in each

-300B allow them to not need Iadc to be balanced, and the common Rk R24, 4k7
+300B allow them to not need Iadc to be balanced, and the common

-well, and with such low Iadc, the 300B
+the Ia of both 300B very well, and with such low Iadc, the 300B

 run very cool and should last

 300B work well to make 134Vrms max at each 845 grid.
 It would

-have been better to use a choke with CT for balanced
+have been better to use a

-anodes.
+of choke winding and anodes.
 This would allow about 20mAdc in

 less THD.
 But as is shown, the 300B work with B+ between -110Vdc

 = +254Vdc.
 The low Ra of 300B allows a max Ea swing of +/-

 230Vpk giving 165Vrms max!